• Skip to primary navigation

 Variations:

-• Swap the butter for olive oil and omit the Parmesan to make the dish vegan friendly.
+• Swap the butter for olive oil and omit the Parmesan to make the dish vegan-friendly.

 • Add bay leaves to the onion mix for extra flavour.
-Remove the bay leaves before assembling the dish.

 Storage:

-Reheat: Place the dish in the microwave and cook until piping hot.
+Reheat - Microwave until piping hot.
 Alternatively, put the dish back into a hot oven to warm through.

 Nutrition: